-During our recent visit to Vietnam we had a free day in Nha Trang so we decided to take the kids to see some Cham Towers.
+During our recent visit to Vietnam we had a free day and were looking for fun things to do in Nha Trang so we decided to take the kids to see some Cham Towers.
 We had visited some other Cham Towers last time we were there but I had seen Po Nagar Cham Towers from the road on the way in to Nha Trang after our wonderful stay at An Lam Resort at Ninh Van Bay.
 Po Nagar is a Hindu temple dating back to 781.

 It was very hot while we were in Nha Trang and as September has the highest rainfall it meant that it was also very humid.
 The kids were struggling coming straight out of Melbourne’s coldest winter in 20 odd years.
 This unfortunately meant that the kids were a bit cranky and tired so I wanted to stay close to Nha Trang.

 We had spent the day before swimming and enjoying lunch at the Evason Ana Mandara Resort, the only beach front resort in Nha Trang.

 I decided on the day I would try and get a guided tour to take us to Po Nagar Temple.
 I Googled a couple and sent them a last minute email, they were quoting between $20 and $30AUD per person and there was no mention of a reduced rate for kids.
 This would have cost us between $100 and $150AUD for all 5 of us.

 Fortunately we were unable to secure a tour a such short notice and Craig and I decided we would wing it and go it alone and see how we went!
 Following is a break down of how that panned out for us.

 Taxi (there and back) $6AUD (50,000 Dong each way)